svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 In our last exercise, we rendered the Atlas and AtlasV2 images to the Earth Engine map.
 We will now explore ways to get more detailed statistics about the classifications.

-We'll start by performing some statistical analysis on the Atlas dataset, including class areas and class histograms.
-This dataset is easier to work with, because it has fewer pixels.
+We'll start by performing some statistical analysis on the datasets, including class areas and class histograms.
 We'll look at getting statistics for custom geometries as well as at the national level.
-Then, we'll use those methods on the Atlas V2 dataset, and learn how to adjust our methods for that dataset.
-Using the Atlas V2 dataset, we'll look at some more complex measures, like statistics for land cover class conversion.
+Then, we will look at ways that we can display charts expressing information about those datasets in Earth Engine.

 ## Setup